-While most of the world is moving in a digital direction, our kids can miss out on easy and free learning opportunities from nature.
-To quote the famous educator, Dr Maria Montessori, ““How often is the soul of man – especially in childhood – deprived because he is not allowed to come in contact with nature?”
-These 4 Fine Motor Math Activities with Hole-Punched Leaves are easy to set up with things you have at at home while strengthening fine motor skills.
+Since most of the world is moving in a digital direction, our kids can miss out on easy and free learning opportunities from nature.
+To quote the renowned educator, Dr Maria Montessori, ““How often is the soul of man – especially in childhood – deprived because he is not allowed to come in contact with nature?”

 - 一，二，三，四，五，六，七，八, 九, 十 (yī, èr, sān, sì, wǔ, liù, qī, bā, jiǔ, shí / 1, 2, 3, 4, 5, 6, 7, 8, 9, 10)